 Some machetes like the kukri have a wide belly.
 You can get rid of that by changing the width.
 You can also change the width if you would like to be more efficient at chopping grass instead of wood.

 Thick machetes tend to get stuck in wood easily.
 You can file and sand the sides of your machete to give it a more continuous edge.

-Most machetes come with 15 degree edges.
-You can change the edge as well as change the type of edge on the machete to suite your needs.
+Most machetes come with 15-degree edges.
+You can change the edge as well as change the type of edge on the machete to suit your needs.
 There are lots of options here and we can’t cover it in this post.

 Most machetes don’t have a sharp point.
 You can add it to yours if you would like to be able to stab things.

 I hope that gives you some ideas on what to do with a machete.
 Don’t hesitate to experiment.
-Some users have even done things like added a bottle opener to there machete.
+Some users have even done things like adding a bottle opener to their machete.
 Leave a comment if you have new ideas that we have not mentioned.